gatsby-inc/sanity-plugin-dashboard-widget-gatsby/README.md

 ### Widget options

-`instances[]` - A list of your Gatsby Cloud instances

-- `instanceId`- The Gatsby Cloud instance id (UUID in instance webhook url)
-- `title` - Override the Preview name with a custom title
 - `name` - The Gatsby Cloud instance name (top-level domain of your Gatsby Cloud instance URL)

 ## Developing on this module